MartinPaulEve/meTypeset/README.md

 The [TEI to NLM transform](bin/teitonlm.py) procedure is then called, which as with the DOCX to TEI portion calls Saxon on a stylesheet.

 ###Metadata Merge
-The (metadata merge)[bin/metadata.py] merges in a metadata heading with the NLM.
+The [metadata merge](bin/metadata.py) merges in a metadata heading with the NLM.
 Ideally, this is produced by a plugin in your journal/content management system.

 ###Chain
 Finally, an [optional additional XSL](bin/xslchainer.py) file can be specified to be transformed by passing the --chain option.